 How often have you said, “Why does he not understand, we have all told him over and over, so many times?”
-How many “different” messages might this have been?
-How frustrating would that be for someone with a communication disability?
+What total of “different” messages might this have been?
+Would this be frustrating for someone with a communication disability?

-For guidance on how to write the stories and how to present them I would suggest you search for information on Social Stories by Carol Gray.
-From my own experience, having written hundreds for the past 14 years I would make a few suggestions:
+In general, for guidance on how to write the stories and how to present them I would suggest you search for information on Social Stories by Carol Gray.
+From my own experience, having written hundreds over 14 years I would make a few suggestions:

 • Use only as much language as is necessary and be POSITIVE

 • Use language you know will be understood; write for the user!

 • Involve the user and/or other caregivers if appropriate

 • Make sure everyone understands why and how it will be used

 • Read the story several times a day if possible

 • Read until no longer needed, then store for future reference!

 Just recently, a young adult with ASD was asking me questions about how to handle an awkward social situation.
 As we talked we decided to write a social story (on the back of a business card).
 Additionally, she wrote it down for the other person involved who was also challenged by the situation.